 While we bang on about how beautifying tremella is, it's neuroprotective characteristics are nothing to dismiss.
 Park et al. (2007) clinically examined tremella and its neuroprotective effects.
 The results suggested that tremella may be a potent supporting agent during times of neurodegenerative diseases, like Alzheimer's disease.
 Ju and co.
 (2007) further supported these findings, exploring the polysaccharides specific to tremella.
 It was found these polysaccharides promoted synaptic growth of essential brain cells and the researchers suggested tremella may be a therapeutic support for those experiencing Alzheimer's disease.

 This gorgeous adaptogen was essentially only available to royalty and those in the very upper class.
 According to the classic texts, Yang Guifei was one of the four most beautiful women in China's history.
 She lived during the Tang dynasty times (719-756) and it was thought the secret behind her beauty and ageless complexion was attributed to her daily use of tremella.
-If it's good enough for one of the four most beautiful women in China, it sounds ok for me ;P The ancient wisdom of the Taoist used tremella as a longevity tonic, specifically to preserve youth.
+The ancient wisdom of the Taoist used tremella as a longevity tonic, specifically to preserve youth.

 Out of the entire SuperFeast apothecary, our Tremella mushroom would have to be the easiest herb to use.
-Because it tastes so delish obviously!
 We always recommend with our herbs to start small - try 1/4 teaspoon.
-Feel into how you feel when taking the herb and you have the option to build up, we often like a nice maintenance dose of 1 teaspoon daily to really see shifts within the body and mind.
-Tremella (like all the SuperFeast herbs) are not sensitive to temperature.
-This means that you can add your trem to hot or cold food or drinks.
+Notice how you feel when taking the herb and you have the option to build up, we often like a nice maintenance dose of 1 teaspoon daily to really see shifts within the body and mind.
+Tremella (like all the SuperFeast herbs) are not sensitive to temperature, this means that it can be added to hot or cold food or drinks.
 You will receive the full bioavailable benefits; the powder extract is ready to ingest.

 We call tremella the ‘dessert mushroom’ due to its beautiful, slightly sweet vanilla flavour.
-I'm quite certain I have mentioned it tastes great (have I?)
 It is a really versatile tonic herb to add to any of your favourite sweet foods or drinks.
 You can add it to inject some sweetness and texture into hot tonics, smoothies and savoury dishes or turn it into an extra healthy dessert ingredient.

 SuperFeast Tremella is:

 Does this sound like you?
-Do you like vanilla malt?!
-Then you will love this mushie.
 Check out our tremella over here.

 No contraindications have reported in medical literature or the ancient Chinese texts concerning the consumption of tremella mushroom.